aws/aws-sdk-js-v3/packages/credential-provider-imds/README.md

   requests.
 If not specified, a default value of `1000` (one second) is used.
 - `maxRetries` - The maximum number of times any HTTP connections should be retried.
 If not specified, a default value of `0` will be used.

-Additionally, `fromInstanceMetadata` supports the following options:

-- `profile` - The configuration profile to use.
-If not specified, the provider will use default profile name associated with the EC2 instance as reported by the Instance Metadata Service.